antistatique/capdrupal/README.markdown

 	│   └── 20130527070530
 	└── shared

-Now, every time you want to deploy you app !
+Now, every time you want to deploy your app !

 	$ cap deploy

+If you want to deploy your app and also revert features, clear cache

+	$ cap deploy:full

 And if some troubles occur, juste launch the rollback command to return to the previous release.